In the previous article we discussed whether you need to find buyers or sellers first.

 So the question is, how do you find motivated sellers in the first place?

 Although there are no easy solutions, the purpose of this article is outline three different strategies you can use to find motivated house sellers now!

-Most lead-generation strategies can be broken down into 3 general categories:
+Most wholesale real estate lead generation strategies can be broken down into 3 general categories:

 1) Off-line Lead Generation Methods